 - school boards’ IT team and representatives through key aspects, including navigating the general technical readiness process and preparing for the accessibility and accommodations options, bandwidth and connectivity requirements, security and domain allowed-list protocols as well as the configuration of devices.

-In 2021, EQAO will be field testing an online Ontario Secondary School Literacy Test (OSSLT).
 Students have the opportunity to become familiar with the online test and its platform through EQAO’s online practice test.
 The online practice test comprises two sessions, which include content from previous tests.
 The practice test is equivalent to the two sessions students will be completing during the live test.
-In addition, the practice test includes an introductory session that allows students to become familiar with the new online platform’s tools and functions.
+In addition, the practice test includes an introductory session that allows students to become familiar with the new online platform’s tools and functions

 The document is designed to clarify the distinction between successful and unsuccessful performance on the OSSLT.
-This information will assist educators to help unsuccessful students understand what “getting better” at literacy looks like, to identify evidence that will help a student move from one category to another and to discuss areas for student improvement with parents.
+This information will assist educators in helping unsuccessful students understand what “getting better” at literacy looks like, identifying evidence that will help a student move from one category to another, and discussing areas for student improvement with parents.

 The Standard-Setting Process is a historical document outlining the process used to define the standards for the OSSLT.